 We are a small yarn producer, working with skilled manufacturers around Scotland, and a small publisher, producing books in Glasgow under our own imprint.
 We are proud to support and promote regional creativity and design in many different contexts.

 At KDD we believe in creating a business that is inclusive, respectful and that positively promotes diversity in our industry.
 As an employer, as a manufacturer and as a retailer, transparency, accountability and inclusivity have always been central to our ethos and our commitment to diversity in all forms will continue in the future.
+From documentary photography to collections of essays and designs, the range of projects and creative collaborations currently undertaken at KDD are explicitly and intentionally anti-racist.

 We are proud signatories of the Scottish Business Pledge to support sustainable business growth and to ensure that fairness, opportunity, prosperity and innovation develop hand in hand in Scotland.